alanzanattadev/molecule-landing/docs/getting-started-using-a-plan.md

 ### Unified Diagnostics

 When working with different tools at the same time, it can be useful to get a summary of all diagnostics for the project.
-Molecule provides you the **Unified Diagnostics** panel to do that.
+Molecule provides you the **Unified Diagnostics** sub-panel to do that.

-The Unified Diagnostics panel is accessible from the top of the Control Panel.
-It works in the same way as plugins' diagnostics panels except that it summarise all diagnostics in the project.
+The Unified Diagnostics Sub-panel is accessible from the top of the Control Panel.
+It works in the same way as plugins' diagnostics sub-panels except that it summarise all diagnostics in the project.
 You can therefore [filter them](#filtering-diagnostics) to have a general overview of the project, or see the diagnostics for a specified term or file.

-Terminal panel
+Terminal Sub-panel
 --------------

 Most Molecule plugins use a command-line tool.
 For instance, the Eslint plugin